-Caregiver stress is unavoidable, but it can be managed
+Caregiver stress is unavoidable, but can be managed

-We found a great article from Reader’s Digest with 37 ways to relieve stress.
-We narrowed the list the 14 most practical stress relief tips for busy caregivers and added suggestions for how to make them work in everyday caregiving situations.
+To help with that, put together a list of 14 practical stress relief tips for busy caregivers and added suggestions for how to make them work in everyday caregiving situations.

 2. Visualize calm

 This might sound hokey, but studies have found that visualization works for relieving stress.

 When you feel tense and frustrated, imagine yourself in a calm, relaxing situation.
 Think about the details – how it looks, sounds, and smells.

 For example, imagine that you’re in a hot soothing shower with lavender-scented soap and your stress is washing away down the drain.

 Or, you’re walking on a warm beach, listening to the crashing waves, smelling the salt air, and watching a beautiful sunset.

 3. Make time for a mini self-massage

 A full-on massage in a spa would be ideal, but when that’s not possible, self-massage is still a great way to cope with caregiver stress.